-Space Cooperative is a worker-owned cooperative.
+We are a non-hierarchical cooperative that practices collective decision-making.
 Listed below is the current team, in alphabetical order.

-I am a writer, technology expert, and futurist.
-After earning a degree in physics with final thesis in computational laser physics, I worked as a scientist in European research centers including CERN, then as a space system analyst at the European Space Agency (ESA), then as a senior manager in the public space sector.
-In 2005 I left the public sector and founded a virtual reality development and consulting company, which I ran until 2011.
-More recently I have been covering developments and trends in crypto, blockchain technology and digital economy for the specialized press.
-I strongly believe spreading to the stars is our cosmic destiny.
-Besides, it will also be fun.
+After earning a degree in physics with final thesis in laser physics, Giulio worked as a scientist in European research centers including CERN, then as a space system analyst at the European Space Agency (ESA), then as a senior manager in the public space sector.
+In 2005, Giulio left the public sector and founded a virtual reality development and consulting company, which he ran until 2011.
+More recently, he has been covering developments and trends in science, technology, business, crypto, and digital economy for the specialized press.

-I’ve been fascinated by thinking machines since the early days of pre-Internet era.
-First as a hobby, playing with machine code, then studying at Polish-Japanese Academy of Information Technology in Warsaw, and finally as a professional Systems Administrator / DevOps Engineer, building and maintaining Data Centres around the world.
-For the last few years I have been researching augmenting human collaboration with software, starting with simple project management systems to emerging DAO-style endeavours, operating on non-linear and non-hierarchical principles.
-Building a cooperative is the logical next step, and if it’s a space-faring cooperative wishing to explore the final frontier while not forgetting about the planetary spaceship we’re on now – what else could a humble human want?
+Radek studied and worked at Polish-Japanese Academy of Information Technology in Warsaw, then worked as Systems Administrator and DevOps Engineer, where he built and maintained Data Centres around the world.
+For the last few years with increasing fascination, he has researched augmenting human collaboration with software, starting with simple project management systems to emerging DAO-style endeavours, operating on non-linear and non-hierarchical principles.